mftb0/cbxv/docs/index.md

 - exportPage
-    The exportPage command will bring up the export dialog allowing you to save the currently selected page as an mage file wherever you want independent of the cbx file you are viewing.
+    The exportPage command will bring up the export dialog allowing you to save the currently selected page as an image file wherever you want independent of the cbx file you are viewing.

     Keys: e
+    Mouse: exportPage Button

 ### Bookmark Commands
 - toggleBookmark